 - Loans and overdrafts: accounts are available with an overdraft option.
 Most banks offer personal loans for purchases such as holidays, home improvements, or unforeseen expenses.

 - Mortgages: fixed and variable rate mortgages in Portugal can be taken out through the lending facilities of most Portuguese banks.

 - Savings and investments: these can range from high-interest savings and time deposit accounts to investment funds and Portuguese pension plans.

-- Insurance: products include home insurance, car insurance, life insurance, and Portuguese health insurance.
+- Insurance: insurance products include home insurance, car insurance, life insurance, and Portuguese health insurance.

 - Digital and online banking: all of the main banks in Portugal offer online banking, including 24/7 access to your account.

 - Mobile banking: for even greater convenience, you can download a Portuguese mobile banking app and bank using your mobile phone.
 There is also the option of opening an account with a mobile-only bank.

 - Business banking: most of these services are also available for businesses too.
 This is great news if you’re starting a business in Portugal.

 - Expat services: you can shop around with banks in Portugal to find the best services tailored towards expats and foreign residents.